Install the .NET SDK or the .NET Runtime on Ubuntu

 Review the Supported distributions section for more information about what versions of .NET are supported for your version of Ubuntu.
 If you're installing a version that isn't supported, see Register the Microsoft package repository.

-If you want to source the .NET packages from the Ubuntu feed, you need to deprioritize the .NET packages provided by the Microsoft repository.
+If you want to source the .NET packages from an Ubuntu feed, you need to deprioritize the .NET packages provided by the Microsoft repository.
 For instructions on how to deprioritize the packages, see My Linux distribution provides .NET packages, and I want to use them.

 I want to create a .NET app